sr99622/TF_Qt/README.md

 <p>
 <b><a name=A9>Run the program</a></b>
 <p>
 If all has gone well, now is finally the time to run the program.
-The prorgam can be launched from Visual Studio Code in much the same way as it was compiled.
+The program can be launched from Visual Studio Code in much the same way as it was compiled.
 The run.py file in the navigation pane is right clicked "Run Python File In Terminal" selected.
-The program will present a window with a button that can be clicked to run the model on the sample picture the same as in the standard Tensorflow example program with the same results.
+The program will present a window with a button that can be clicked to run the model on the sample picture the same manner as in the standard Tensorflow example program with the same results.
 Feel free at this point to crack a brewski and bask in the glory of accomplishment.
 <p>
 Further information regarding the details of the implementation of the program can be found the README file in the multibox directory of the project.